ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # 2. Quality Check #

 For this we will use `fastqc`, which is a tool that provides a simple way to do quality control checks on raw sequence data coming from high throughput sequencing pipelines ([link](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)).
 It provides various metrics to give a indication of how your data is.
 A high quality illumina RNAseq file should look something like [this](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html).
-Since there are 6 set of files (12 files total), and we need to run `fastqc` on each one of them, we run it in `parallel`.
+Since there are 6 set of files (12 files total), and we need to run `fastqc` on each one of them.
+It is convenient to run it in `parallel`.

 ```
 module load fastqc
 module load parallel
-parallel "fastqc {} - <fq_out_directory>" ::: *.fastq.gz
+parallel "fastqc {} -o <fq_out_directory>" ::: *.fastq.gz
 ```
 Because we have a total of 6 quality outputs, we will have 6 html files and 6 zip files.
-We can use `multiqc` to aggregate the outputs and get a single html file to scan the quality of all the libraries.
+We can use [`multiqc`](http://multiqc.info/) to aggregate the outputs and get a single html file to scan the quality of all the libraries.

 ```
 cd fq_out_directory